mightykatun/airfoil-flow-computation/README.md

 # Airfoil-Flow-Model
 Computes aerodynamical coefficients related to the flow around an airfoil.

-Computes Cp, Cl, and Cdplus adds a visual representation ov velocity streamlines.
+Computes Cp (Coefficient of pressure), Cl (lift), and Cd (drag) plus adds a visual representation of velocity streamlines.

-Based on https://github.com/jte0419/Panel_Methods adds amongst other things an imbedded NACA geometry gen.
+Based on: https://github.com/jte0419/Panel_Methods, adding amongst other things an imbedded NACA geometry generator and updated xfoil running script.

-Do not distribute.